-Location of important drawing, illustrations (etc.) may be found in the Table of Figures.
+Location of important drawing, illustrations (etc.) may be found in the Index of Figures and Tables.

-2.2 Connectivity to the XL7 OCS
+2.2 Connectivity to the EXL10 OCS

-The XL7 OCS has excellent capabilities for connecting to a variety of devices.
-The diagram below shows some examples of devices that can be used with the XL7 OCS.
+The EXL10 OCS has excellent capabilities for connecting to a variety of devices.
+The diagram below shows some examples of devices that can be used with the EXL10 OCS.

-Figure 2.2 - Visual Overview of Types of Devices that can be connected to XL7 OCS
+Figure 2.2 - Visual Overview of Types of Devices that can be connected to EXL10 OCS

-2.3 Features of XL7 OCS
+2.3 Features of EXL10 OCS

-The XL7 OCS are all-in-one industrial control devices.
+The EXL10 OCS are all-in-one industrial control devices.
 They combine control, user interface, I/O and networking into a single, integrated package.
-Unique features of the XL7 OCS include:
+Unique features of the EXL10 OCS include:

-- Bright, 65,536 color graphical touch sensing LCD display in all models of XL7. - Display of complex graphical objects including trends, gauges, meters and animations. - High performance graphic processing. - Advanced control capabilities including floating point, multiple auto-tuning PID loops and string handling capabilities. - Removable media for 32GB of storage of programs, data logging or screen captures. - CsCAN networking port for communication with remote I/O, other controllers or PCs. - High speed USB port for communication with PCs and programming of controller. - Configurable serial protocols for communication to drives, PLCs, or other serial peripherals. - Full featured, built-in I/O including high resolution analog, thermocouple, RTD, high speed counters, PWM outputs and relays (depending upon the XL7 OCS model used). - Advanced high speed I/O capabilities. - Cscape programming software that allows all aspects of the XL7 OCS to be programmed and configured from one integrated application. - Optional communication add-on modules. - On board Ethernet port (10/100Mbps) for Cscape programming and application defined communication, with Auto MDI/MDI-X.
+- Bright, 65,536 color graphical touch sensing LCD display in all models of EXL10. - Display of complex graphical objects including trends, gauges, meters and animations. - Very high-performance graphic processing - Advanced control capabilities including floating point, multiple auto-tuning PID loops and string handling capabilities. - Removable media for 32GB of storage of programs, data logging or screen captures. - CsCAN networking port for communication with remote I/O, other controllers or PCs. - High speed USB port for communication with PCs and programming of controller. - Configurable serial protocols for communication to drives, PLCs, or other serial peripherals. - Full featured, built-in I/O including high resolution analog, thermocouple, RTD, high-speed counters, PWM outputs and relays (depending upon the EXL10 OCS model used). - Advanced high speed I/O capabilities - Cscape programming software that allows all aspects of the EXL10 OCS to be programmed and configured from one integrated application. - Optional communication add-on modules - Two onboard Ethernet ports (10/100Mbps) for Cscape programming and application defined communication, with Auto MDI/MDI-X.